Boston_Cake Photo.jpeg

 Tell us a little bit about yourself…

-When I’m not baking, you can find me skiing, hiking, reading, traveling, or working as a crisis counselor for The Trevor Project.
+When I am not baking, you can usually find me skiing, snowshoeing, hiking, reading, and traveling.
+I also work as a crisis counselor for the Trevor Project.

 What or who inspired your love of baking?